 Is there anything that you would add to this list of emergency supplies for pets?
 Please be sure to leave a comment and help your fellow pet lover be prepared!

-Also, review this list of emergency supplies for other pets (i.e.; birds, reptiles, rodents) and livestock and stay safe.
+Also, review this list of emergency supplies for other pets (i.e., birds, reptiles, rodents) and livestock and stay safe.

 Having to evacuate your home in a crisis can be scary for your pet, but there are a few extra supplies you can bring along to help keep them calm.
-Thunder shirts are designed to reduce anxiety in cats and dogs facing high stress situations.
+Thunder shirts are designed to reduce anxiety in cats and dogs facing high-stress situations.

 Bring along a small toy or favorite comfort item for your pet can provide a helpful distraction from the chaos and uncertainty of a natural disaster.
-Playing with your pet and engaging in normally daily activities such as grooming and walks can also help reduce your stress levels, too.
+Playing with your pet and engaging in normal daily activities such as grooming and walks can also help reduce your stress levels, too.

 What Else Should You Do to Plan for an Emergency?

 Even if you have a pet emergency kit packed and ready to go should you ever need to evacuate your home, there are a few additional steps you need to take to ensure your pet's safety.
 For example, you may not even be home when disaster strikes, and you may not be able to get back to your pets if emergency crews have blocked off the area around your home.
-That's why it's important to make sure your animals have proper identification (tattoos, microchips and/or tags) before disaster strikes.
-If your animals are found and rescued by emergency personnel and brought to a shelter, re-uniting you and your pet will be much easier.
+That's why it's important to make sure your animals have proper identification (tattoos, microchips, and/or tags) before disaster strikes.
+If your animals are found and rescued by emergency personnel and brought to a shelter, reuniting you and your pet will be much easier.

 If your pets have been frightened by the emergency and have run away or hidden and you can't get them before you leave your home, the BC SPCA advises pet owners to leave food and water behind and post a highly visible notice on your door letting search and rescue volunteers know how many pets were left behind, a description of each pet. their names, and your cellular number and/or a relative's phone number.